 Combination managed means that you can control some of the funding while the NDIA, or a plan manager, looks after the rest

 You’ll need to tell the NDIA which services you’d like them to manage

 Combination managed means that you can use some of the funding you control to see unregistered providers

-You may choose to combine different plan management options if you want the NDIA or a plan manager to manage parts of your budget, but want stay in control over certain services.
+You may choose to combine different plan management options if you want the National Disability Insurance Agency (NDIA) or a plan manager to manage some parts of your budget while you stay in control over others.

 How does it work?

-- Meet with the NDIA and tell them which services you’d like them to manage
+You meet with the NDIA and tell them which services you’d like them to manage.

 You arrange services, organise invoices and keep appropriate records for the support(s) you’ve chosen to manage.

 You report to the NDIA on the amount spent on the self-managed supports, while they manage the budgets you’ve allocated to them.